rugglcon/scripts/README.md

 # scripts

-## Personal scripts that can be put into a new installs' `$HOME/bin` folder
+Personal scripts that can be put into a new installs' `$HOME/bin` folder

 ## Installation

-To install on a new system, clone this repo then run `./setup.sh` in the top level directory.
+To install on a new system, clone this repo then run `./setup.sh`.

 ## Purpose